olantobi/offer_setup/README.md

 Your program will need to load these inputs, process them according to the rules under **Offers** below, and output a single file as `./output/result.json`, which contains the output from the analysis results.

 The output should be focussed around each account.
-For each account, we want to know the number of whole days (rounded down) the user has had free iflix from each Partner.
+For each account, we want to know the number of whole days (rounded down) the user has had free ***** from each Partner.

 The format of the JSON output file should match this structure: